How to Choose The Right Contract Manufacturing Partner [Guide 2025 UPDATE]

 - Business model

-3. Choosing the right CM partner means no hassle.
+- Choosing the right CM partner means no hassle.

 No, it means less hassle.
 You’re still in charge of your product line.
 So there’s no getting out of that responsibility.
 However, contract manufacturing delegates a large portion of the headache to specialists who may be more suited to managing a particular task.
 OEMs succeed by effectively delegating tasks, but not by forgetting them.
-You still have to manage the relationship to an extent.
+You still must manage the relationship to an extent.

-4. Choose the CM partner with the lowest quote price.
+- Choose the CM partner with the lowest quote price.

 As with all things, shopping around for the lowest quote can be a flawed strategy.
 While your contract manufacturing partner should offer competitive prices and save your company money, and while you should of course request a quote, the quote does not necessarily tell the whole story.
 In fact, the cost per unit price often only captures approximately 75% of the total supply chain cost.
 Some contract manufacturers pass along to the OEM the remaining 25% in the form of fees.
 Consider the whole package, and choose a CM partner based on all relevant factors.